 BRIDGE Maryland uses intentional relationship building, organizing and intensive leadership development in order to strengthen congregations and faith leaders to demonstrate and advance justice in the world.

-…intentional relationship building,
+…intentional relationship building:

-…intensive leadership development in order
+…intensive leadership development:

 …to strengthen congregations and faith leaders

 • Our leaders are leaders in the National Network of Gamaliel www.gamaliel.org